medgift/PROCESS_L1/README.md

 ### <a name="#slurm_rnd_seed"></a>Parallel patch extraction by randomized seed

-The file `bin/runner-slurm_rnd_seed` uses a Slurm job array where each task is configured with a different random seed.
+The file `bin/runner-slurm_rnd_seed` uses a Slurm job array where each task is configured with a different random generator seed.
 The goal is to exploit randomness in the WSI point distribution in order to extract a different patch set at each batch run.
 Here's the relevant parts of the bash script (slightly simplified), where the random seed is set by the batch scheduler task ID in an array of [0, N].
 Note also that results are stored in different directories.

     #SBATCH --nodes=1
     #SBATCH --ntasks-per-node=1